phanphoun/phanphoun/README.md

 ## 💡 Philosophy

-> “The best way to predict the future is to invent it.” – Alan Kay
+> "The best way to predict the future is to invent it." – Alan Kay

 ---